-When processing a customer's complaint made by telephone, the Postal Service employee must document all vital information of the customer's complaint in the customer complaint control log.
+When processing a customer's complaint made by telephone, the Postal Service employee must document all vital information of the customer's complaint in the Customer Complaint Control Log.
 The Postal Service employee should do the following:

 - a.
 Answer promptly, within three rings and with courtesy. - b.
-Thank the customer for calling the United States Postal Service.
+Thank the customer for calling the United States Postal Service. - c.

-- c.
 Identify your office name and your name. - d.
 Listen and apologize on behalf of the United States Postal Service. - e.
 If you're unable to resolve the complaint during initial contact, document the complaint on Exhibit 165.3 or enter it in the appropriate system to ensure a timely response and routine analysis of complaints.
-When recording the complaint, the following must be included: - (1) Customer name. - (2) Company name, if applicable. - (3) Customer address. - (4) Customer telephone number. - (5) Source of complaint. - (6) eCC case number or package tracking number, if applicable. - (7) Type of contact. - (8) Type of final response (e.g., personal, telephone, email, and letter). - (9) Date received. - (10) Suspense date. - (11) Assignment of responsibility for suspense and resolution of the complaint. - (12) Specific actions taken to resolve the case. - f.
+When recording the complaint, the following must be included: - Customer name. - (2) Company name, if applicable. - (3) Customer address. - (4) Customer telephone number. - (5) Source of complaint. - (6) C360 service request number or package tracking number, if applicable. - (7) Type of contact. - (8) Type of final response (e.g., personal, telephone, email, and letter). - (9) Date received. - (10) Suspense date. - (11) Assignment of responsibility for suspense and resolution of the complaint. - (12) Specific actions taken to resolve the service request. - f.
 Establish a time you will contact them again and follow-up with the accurate information.
-Assume ownership of YOUR customer - do NOT transfer calls, if possible. - g.
-Resolve the complaint within three business days. - h.
+Assume ownership of YOUR customer do NOT transfer calls, if possible. - g.
+Whenever possible, resolve the complaint within three business days. - h.
 Thank the customer for using the United States Postal Service.

-165.54 Processing USPS.com and 800-ASK-USPS Complaints via eCC
+165.54 Processing USPS.com and 800-ASK-USPS Complaints via C360